Brooks Transcend 4 Reviewed & Compared Review Facts

 As of now, I’ve put about 40+ miles into the shoe and have seen no premature wear.
 The outsole is made from very durable materials including the flexible, but strong Flextra rubber compound as well as the classic blown rubber.
 The upper is a solid, durable mesh material and the Super DNA midsole will provide cushioning for mile after mile.

-As stated before, starting with the outsole, the Flextra rubber and blow rubber outsole offer some serious protection underfoot as well as disperse impact, which protects joints from constant pounding.
-The super DNA midsole also offers a joint protection from the high impact of running.
-Also worth noting is the Pebax External Heel Counter which locks your heel into place and reduces unnecessary foot rotation, protecting you from potential injury
+As stated before, starting with the outsole, the Flextra rubber and blown rubber outsole offer some serious protection underfoot as well as disperse impact, which protects joints from the constant pounding.
+The super DNA midsole also offers joint protection from the high impact of running.
+Also worth noting is the Pebax External Heel Counter which locks your heel into place and reduces unnecessary foot rotation, protecting you from potential injury.

 This is what the shoe is known for.
 It offers some great support for runners with flat to medium arch types as well as overpronators.
 It provided enough arch support

 that I had no need to switch out the insoles for my usual Super Feet ones.
 The Guide Rails do an excellent job of keeping the foot in place and promoting a more natural, stable transition